Beware of Online Pet Adoption Scams

 Consumers all over the country have lost hundreds and sometimes thousands of dollars on these rip-offs.

-Watch for the following red flags:
+Watch for the following red flags for pet adoption scams:

 • Scammers post on Classified Ads like Craigslist or Oodle.com Scammers post pet ads that are too good to be true.
 They often state that they want the pet to go to a loving home.
 If it sounds too good to be true that’s because it usually is.